aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/match-all-blank-cells-in-the-list/_index.md

 ## REST API

 This REST API matches all **blank cells** in the filter list on an Excel worksheet.

+**Prerequisites:** Before calling this endpoint, ensure you have a valid JWT access token, the workbook is uploaded to Aspose Cloud storage, and you know the storage folder (if applicable).
+Provide the `folder` and `storageName` parameters when the file is not in the default root.

 ```bash
 POST https://api.aspose.cloud/v3.0/cells/{name}/worksheets/{sheetName}/autoFilter/matchBlanks